The given line graph provides an overview of the four countries in which car thefts took place from 1990 to 1999.

 Overall, only Sweden followed a rising trend in terms of car theft over a period of one decade.

-- The chart below shows the different levels of post-school qualifications in Australia and the proportion of men and women who held them in 1999.Summarise the information by selecting and reporting the main features and make comparisons where relevant.
-11
+- The chart below gives information about the most common sports played in New Zealand in 2002.Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+61

 The given line graph provides an overview of the four countries in which car thefts took place from 1990 to 1999.